Consensus over Random Graph Processes: Network Borel-Cantelli Lemmas for Almost Sure Convergence: Introduction

 \section{Introduction}

 In recent years, there has been considerable research interest on distributed algorithms for information exchange, estimation, and computation over networks.
 Such algorithms have a variety of potential applications in sensor networks, peer-to-peer networks, wireless networks and networked control systems.
-Targeting the design of simple decentralized algorithms for computation or estimation, where each node exchanges information only with neighbors, distributed averaging serves as a primitive towards more sophisticated information processing algorithms, e.g., \cite{tsi, jad03, saber04,roy,boyd}.
+Targeting the design of simple decentralized algorithms for computation or estimation, where nodes exchange information only with their neighbors, a distributed consensus algorithm serves as a primitive towards more sophisticated information processing algorithms, e.g., \cite{jad03, boyd, shah, roy}.

-The investigation of the consensus problem has a long history, which can be traced back to 1950s on the study of ergodicity of non-homogeneous Markov chains described as the product of stochastic matrices \cite{haj,wolf}.
-The computation of such products have a natural distributed structure, and was used to model consensus, or distributed averaging, algorithms in computer science \cite{cs2,cs3}, engineering \cite{mar, ren}, and social science \cite{degroot,daron,como}.
-Deterministic consensus algorithms have been extensively studied for both time-invariant and time-varying communication graphs in the literature, with efforts typically devoted to finding proper connectivity conditions that can ensure a desired collective convergence \cite{mor, mar, ren, caoming1, caoming2}.
-In addition, researchers were also interested in the design of weighted averaging algorithms to reach a faster consensus, or reach a consensus with asynchronous computations \cite{boyd, boyd1, roy, lifted, shah}.
+The investigation of the consensus problem has a long history in several scientific fields including computer science \cite{cs2,cs3}, engineering \cite{mar, ren}, and social science \cite{degroot,daron,como}.
+Deterministic consensus algorithms have been extensively studied for both time-invariant and time-varying communication graphs in the literature, with efforts typically devoted to finding proper connectivity conditions that can ensure a desired collective convergence \cite{saber04, fax, mor, caoming1}.
+These efforts can indeed be traced back to the study of ergodicity of non-homogeneous Markov chains \cite{haj,wolf} and distributed decision making \cite{tsi}.
+In addition, researchers were also interested in the design of weighted averaging algorithms to reach a faster consensus, or to reach a consensus with asynchronous computations \cite{boyd1, lifted}.